imazen/resizer-web/content/docs/cloud.md

 ### Scaling tips

-1. Use a load balancer or a managed service like AppHarbor to ensure you can scale quickly in response to changing traffic conditions.
+1. Use a load balancer or a managed service like AppHarbor to ensure scaling quickly in response to changing traffic conditions.
 Point your CDN to this instead of to a single instance, so you can ramp up easily.
 2. Use Git & GitHub for your code, Web.config, and ImageResizer dlls, so you can auto-deploy to all your instances in seconds.
 3. Use GUIDs for filenames.
 Don't use custom time or counter-based IDs, you'll encounter duplicates any time you have simultaneous uploads